Entre Pares Meeting

 Benemérita Autonomous University of Puebla

-ACS on Campus is coming to the Entre Pares Seminar in Puebla, Mexico for two days of lectures and professional development sessions in September!
-The seminar is hosted at the University Cultural Complex of the The Benemérita Autonomous University of Puebla.
-Entre Pares will focus on topics around science communication and the scholarly publishing process in Mexico and abroad.
-The event is aimed towards the Mexican and international scientific community and is appropriate for undergraduates, graduates, postdocs, and faculty.
-For more information, visit http://entrepares.conricyt.mx/.
+ACS on Campus is honored to partner with the Entre Pares Seminar in Puebla, Mexico for two days of professional development workshops in September!
+Entre Pares focuses on science communication and the scholarly publishing process in Mexico and abroad.
+For more information and to attend, visit http://entrepares.conricyt.mx/.

-Join ACS on Campus September 10-11 in the morning for lectures by Editor-in-Chiefs, Kirk Schanze of ACS Applied Materials and Interfaces and M.G.
+Join ACS on Campus on September 10-11 for afternoon workshops featuring Editor-in-Chiefs, Kirk Schanze of ACS Applied Materials and Interfaces and M.G.
 Finn of ACS Combinatorial Science.
-In the afternoon, participate in free workshops on how to get your research publishing, scientific collaboration through ACS/CAS databases, mastering the peer review process, preparing abstracts, and communicating your science effectively.
-We will also have a special panel presentation by the ACS Student Chapter at Universidad de las Américas Puebla.
+Session topics include mastering the scholarly publishing process, scientific collaboration through ACS/CAS databases, preparing abstracts with style and substance, and science communication.
+Don’t miss a special panel discussion featuring the ACS Student Chapter at Universidad de las Américas Puebla.

 Tips for Scholarly Publishing with the ACS Editors – Panel Discussion